+First we determine the subset of \emph{decision} stations: these are the nodes of the network (typically: stations) where the events that are directly affected by the decisions can take place.
+These events are: starting, termination, entering or leaving the modeled part of the network, meet and pass, meet and overtake, and the joining and splitting of train routes.

+The choice of decision stations depends on railway operation practices and actual traffic circumstances: stations where trains are allowed to meet and pass or meet and overtake, network junctions, and the boundaries of the selected part of the network have to be considered as decision stations.
+Meanwhile, there can be stations with an infrastructure supporting meet and pass or meet and overtake, which are not commonly used for this purpose under normal circumstances.
+These are normally not considered as decision stations.
+In the case of disruptions, however, some of them can be introduced as additional decision stations upon the network operator's decision.
+From the model's point of view, the decision stations are those to which decision variables are tied to.
+In what follows, we use the term "station" for decision stations only, unless otherwise stated.

+The model does not include decision variables tied to non-decision stations.
+For instance, the precedence of trains cannot be changed on non-decision stations.
+They do have their impact on parameter values in the model though.
+Headways, for instance, are calculated between decision stations, taking into account all the line blocks and station blocks of non-decision stations in between.

 On the station where a train terminates or sets off, shunting is also modeled.
 The goal of shunting is to move the train from the passengers' service track to the depot or vice versa.
-The depot is treated as the station, and consider it as a black box, without detailed layout.
-We treat shunting movements as service train from depot to the starting station of the service train, or from the terminating station to the depot.
-The rolling stock circulation condition is applied to ensure the precedence between the service train and the actual train.
+The depot is treated as a station, and consider it as a black box, without a detailed layout.
+We treat shunting movements as a service train from the depot to the starting station of the service train, or from the terminating station to the depot.
+Rolling stock circulation conditions are prescribed to ensure the precedence between the service train and the actual train.

-In this way our model shares features of both microscopic and macroscopic models.
-At the \emph{decision stations} it is microscopic as it takes into account station technology, track occupancy, rolling stock circulation, and shunting.
-Meanwhile from the point of view of the rest of the network it is a macroscopic model.